LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaDatabase.md

 The connection will be automatically closed at the end of the block.

-> **Tip:** Not only that but all `Statement` and `ResultSet` created with this connection will be closed as well.
+> **Tip:** Each `Statement` and `ResultSet` created with this connection will be closed as well.

-A variant is to set the connection autocommit to `false` automatically and to manage a transaction for the block:
+A variant is to set the connection auto-commit to `false` automatically and to manage a transaction for the block:

 ```
 DB.withTransaction { conn =>